The most flexible way to run any of Fluid Attacks' scanners is with a YAML configuration file.

 - glob(**/test/**)

-There are some common keys that apply to all Fluid Attacks' scanners.
+There are some common keys that apply to all of Fluid Attacks' scanners.
 Here is a breakdown of what each key in the configuration file represents.

 namespace indicates a name for the analysis, typically the name of the repository being analyzed.
 For example: